Licensing and Negotiating

 Principled Negotiation

-Abbie Brown (2014) offers a number of great tips in her talk, and I want to highlight a few things.
+Abbie Brown (2014) offers a number of great tips in her talk, and I want to highlight them.

 First, her discussion of principled negotiation and assertive communication is important.
 Principled negotiation is about keeping negotiations professional, even when it feels personal or possibly emotional in the licensing process.
 It involves negotiating based on interests (i.e., your library's) rather than on positions and aiming for mutually beneficial outcomes.
 Before you enter negotiations, keep in mind the objective you want to attain; and use reason, creativity, and problem solving skills to get there.